 Property owners or managers

-The owner or manager of a property has a duty to keep the premises reasonably safe.
-Depending on the specific type of property, this duty could apply to residents, visitors, customers, and workers.
-Reckless or negligent owners and managers can be held liable for severe injuries that occur on their property.
+The owner or manager of a property must keep the premises reasonably safe.
+Depending on the property type, this duty could apply to residents, visitors, customers, and workers.
+Reckless or negligent owners and managers can be held liable for severe injuries on their property.

 How our attorneys prove liability